Donald Duck (film series): Production

-The cartoons were directed by 11 different people.
-Those with the most credits include Jack King (52) and Jack Hannah (48).
+The cartoons were directed by 12 different people.
+Those with the most credits include Jack King (53) and Jack Hannah (48).

 List of films

-The following is a list of Donald Duck films.
+The following is a list of Donald Duck short films.

-This list does not include shorts from other series in which Donald Duck appears, such as those from the Mickey Mouse series, the Donald & Goofy series, or short films that are not introduced as part of a specific series, nor shorts of Donald Duck made as part of the episodes of the television series Mickey Mouse Works.
+This list doesn't include shorts from other series in which Donald Duck appears (such as those from the Mickey Mouse series, the Donald & Goofy series, or short films that aren't introduced as part of a specific series), segments from feature films (such as Blame It on the Samba or Pomp and Circumstance), nor shorts of Donald Duck made as part of the episodes of the television series Mickey Mouse Works.